laravel/docs/pt_BR/queries.md

 #### Increment / Decrement

-The query builder also provides convenient methods for incrementing or decrementing the value of a given column.
-This is simply a short-cut, providing a more expressive and terse interface compared to manually writing the `update` statement.
+A query builder fornece muitos métodos para aumentar ou diminuir o valor de uma determinada coluna.
+Isto é simplesmente um atalho, provendo uma interface mais espressiva, provendo providing a more expressive and terse interface, providing a more expressive and terse interface compared to manually writing the `update` statement.

 Both of these methods accept at least one argument: the column to modify.
 A second argument may optionally be passed to control the amount by which the column should be incremented / decremented.